mlichtblau/mlichtblau.github.io/_pages/home.md

         style_class: ".btn--inverse"
         size_class: "btn--small"
   caption: "Cinque Terre (2022)"
-excerpt: "Welcome to my Homepage. <br>Find out more about me and my work below. <br>Or checkout the [blog](/blog). (soon...)"
+excerpt: "Welcome to my Homepage. <br>Find out more about me and my work below. <br>Or checkout the [blog](/blog)."
 feature_row_me:
   - image_path: /assets/images/me.jpg
     alt: "Marius"
     title: "About me"
-    excerpt: "I am Software Engineering Master student living in Munich.<br>I like programming and finding solutions to difficult problems.<br>When I don't code I like to travel, ride my motorbike or take pictures with my film camera."
+    excerpt: "I am a Software Engineer with a focus on distributed systems based in Munich.<br>
+    I particularly enjoy coding in collaboration with others, whether it's at work or on personal projects.<br>
+    Outside of work, I'm an avid traveler and film photography enthusiast."
     url: "/blog"
     btn_label: "Go to Blog"
     btn_class: "btn--inverse"